 Primary care data sources report

-The report below gives a good overview of primary care data sources:
+Although published in 2005, the report below still gives a good overview of primary care data sources:

 A user's guide to data collected in primary care in England.